fraunhofer-iem/move-kpi-system/kpis/External Supply Performance/Sourcing_Costs.md

 # Sourcing Costs

 ## Description
-We measure We measure the level of external sourcing costs.
+We measure the level of external sourcing costs.

 ## Scope of applicability
 If the costs cannot be broken down, the cost representation can be displayed directly on this level.